neilnvaidya/gd_extension_example/README.md

 4. Import project

-Alternatively, copy godot-cpp-master and plugins folder into your own project and build them there.
+### Alternatively copy godot-cpp-master and plugins folder into your own project and build them there.

 If you decide to mess with the folder structure, make sure to update: